 Lecture notes, outlines, and PowerPoint slides are not available on Blackboard.
 Students wishing to record lectures in any format will need written permission of the instructor.
-You will need to develop skills assessing, identifying key points in lectures and class media presentations for recording notes (notes and studying are also "ways of thinking").
+You will need to develop skills assessing, identifying key points in lectures and class media presentations for recording notes (notes and studying are "ways of thinking").
+Instructions will be given in class.

 Student expectations: Students need to come prepared for each class.
 Students are expected to do all the readings and exercises on or by the required dates and to be prepared to respond to questions posed by the instructor.
-Large classes offer specific challenges (more on this in class) but this class is a "learning community" and all members need to come prepared to class so as to participate and contribute to the learning process and objectives of this course.
-Individual students will be called upon during class for comments and demonstration purposes.
-Please see the instructor during office hours (appointments can be made for mutually convenient times).
+Large classes offer specific challenges (more on this in class) but this class is a "learning community" and all members need to come prepared to class to participate and contribute to the learning process and objectives of this course.
+Please see the instructor during office hours (appointments can also be made for mutually convenient times).
 I am pleased to assist you during office hours and before and after classes as time permits.

 We are using a custom text (available in U of C bookstore) specifically designed for this course so as to explore some of the multi-dimensional dynamics that are often excluded from introductory courses in social psychology.
-This course focuses on what we are already doing, including in the classroom, as social psychology.
+This course focuses on what we are already doing, including in the classroom, as social psychology - we are living social psychology 24-7.
 It is important that students keep a flexible and open mind to exploring new ways of thinking and behaviour that will arise throughout this course through the readings, assignments, and lectures blended into an inquiry-based pedagogy.
-As noted above students will be asked questions in class - and be required to do individual and small group exercises.
-Any and all comments made in the classroom by students will be treated respectfully and kept within the classroom context.
+Students, will be invited to comment on specific questions in class - and will be invited to do informal individual and small group exercises.
+All comments made in the classroom by students will be treated respectfully and kept within the classroom context to maintain a friendly and supportive learning environment.

-Students are expected to conduct themselves in a professional, courteous, and encouraging manner to all course participants.
+Students are expected to conduct themselves in a professional, courteous, and encouraging manner to all course participants without distracting others.
 This is large class so students will need to be aware that socializing during class is a distraction to many of their classmates and the instructor.
-Please be considerate to others in this class.
-Turn off your cell phones, avoid talking with classmates, and avoid non-course related use of laptops.
+Please, be considerate of others in this class - thanks in advance; for instance, turn off your cell phones, avoid talking with classmates, and avoid non-course related use of laptops.
 Reading and class preparation guidelines (see Blackboard) will be provided by the first class, with some modifications during the term.
 See other university rules and regulations at the end of this syllabus.
+All students must adhere to the conditions within this syllabus.
+You must be registered in this class to attend classes.